ietf-wg-acme/acme/draft-ietf-acme-acme.md

 with the following differences:

-* The inner JWS MUST have a "jwk" header parameter, containing the public key of the new key pair (i.e., the same value as the "newKey" field).
+* The inner JWS MUST have a "jwk" header parameter, containing the public key of the new key pair (i.e., the same value as the "new-key" field).
 * The inner JWS MUST have the same "url" header parameter as the outer JWS.
 * The inner JWS is NOT REQUIRED to have a "nonce" header parameter.
 The server MUST ignore any value provided for the "nonce" header parameter.